 One of the biggest compliments a client can give me (besides a big yawn when I come back into the treatment room) is to mention the massage that I offer to a friend in pain and encourage them to come in.
 One of the biggest honors I have is to stand alongside someone and facilitate a massage session for them that lessens their pain and increases their range of motion.

-Thank you to all of you who logged in an shared a comment in Yelp or on our Facebook page.
+Thank you to all of you who logged in an shared a comment in Yelp.
 We can never have too many.
 We need to help people know just how much massage can help them.

 Thanks for being awesome and for making my day!

 Did you Know?
 Immune Support

 Every year around this time the media floods us with predictions about the upcoming flu season.
 So here are a few things to help keep you a head of the game!

 1. Proper hand washing is one of the most effective methods of preventing the spread of flu.